-For admission as a degree-seeking graduate student, the following are required: 1.
-Application form, completely filled out:
+For admission as a degree-seeking graduate student, the following are required:

+1. Application form, completely filled out

-- 2. Application fee: \$20.00, unless a continuing University of Tampa student; - 3.
-All transcripts of previous college work, received directly from each institution; - 4.
-Entrance examination score report received directly from the Educational Testing Service, Princeton, New Jersey. - 5.
-From M.Ed. applicants, two copies of an up-to-date State Teacher's Certificate from any state or U.S. territory.
+2. Application fee: \$20.00, unless a continuing University of Tampa student

+3. All transcripts of previous college work, received directly from each institution

+Entrance examination score report received directly from the Educational Testing Service, Princeton, New Jersey

 The application form must be received by the University no later than 30 days prior to the official first day of classes for any term.
-All other official documentation (transcripts and test scores, etc.,) must be received no later than seven days prior to the official first day of classes.
+All other official documentation (transcripts, test scores, etc.) must be received no later than seven days prior to the official first day of classes.
 If the application or documentation is received after these deadlines, the student's entrance will be updated to a later term.